lululeon/bluesky/README.md

 # :cloud: Blue Sky VPC

+This repo is an exampple infra deployment which provisions:

+- an S3+Dynamodb Backend for terraform state management
-This repo provisions a VPC with 2 public and 2 private subnets using an S3+Dynamodb Backend, with standard CIDRs, basic resource tagging and naming baked in for simplicity.
+- a VPC with 2 public and 2 private subnets (just as an example) with standard CIDRs, basic resource tagging and naming baked in for simplicity

-It will also let you launch a containerized service on the `web_server` instance's public ip: all you need to do is plug in your aws account and an ECR docker image name for rapid prototyping.
+- launches a containerized service on the `web_server` instance's public ip: all you need to do is plug in your aws account and an ECR docker image name for rapid prototyping.

+It is meant as a quick starting point - fork the repo and make it your own by modifying the configuration!

 ![diagram of vpc](./diagrams/bluesky_vpc.png)